Crypto Airdrop Accounting: When a Free Token Becomes Income (2026)

 Sources

-- France: crypto reward-type income generally under the BNC framework; airdrop tax specifics vary by fact pattern and jurisdiction
+- France: crypto reward-type income is generally dealt with under the BNC framework, with airdrop tax specifics varying by fact pattern and jurisdiction.

 Liquid Restaking Token Accounting: An LRT Is a Position, Not a Coin (2026)